-- To aid in module and system commissioning, and help diagnose errors, the L1Topo can be - 202 placed in Playback Mode (via an IPBus command).
-In this mode, real-time input data to - 203 L1Topo are ignored and, instead, data are supplied from internal scrolling memories.
-These - 204 data are fed into the real-time path at the input to the algorithm logic, where they replace the - input data from the FEXes and muons. - Optionally, the real-time output of L1Topo can also be supplied by a scrolling memory.
-It - should be noted that, in this mode, L1Topo will process data from one set of memories, but - 208 the real-time output will be supplied by a second set of memories.
-Depending on the content - of these memories, this may result in a discrepancy between the real-time and readout data - 210 transmitted from L1Topo. - In Playback Mode the use of the input scrolling memories is mandatory, the use of the output - scrolling memories is optional, and it is not possible to enable Playback Mode for some - channels but not others.
-Playback Mode is selected, and the scrolling memories loaded, via - 214 the IPbus interface.
-The scrolling memories are 256 (????) words in depth. - In addition to the above facility, numerous flags describing the status of L1Topo can be read - via the IPbus control.
+- To aid in module and system commissioning, and help diagnose errors, L1Topo can be - 221 placed in Playback Mode via an IPbus command.
+In this mode, real-time input data to - L1Topo are ignored and, instead, data are supplied from internal 256-deep scrolling - 223 memories.
+These data are fed into the real-time path at the input to the algorithm logic, where - they replace the input data from the FEXes and muons. - In spy mode, also selectable via an IPbus command, the scrolling memories can be filled with - data received from the real-time inputs of L1Topo.
+The data captured can be read out via - 227 IPbus.

+- On the real-time output of L1Topo towards the CTP, the same playback/spy scheme is - employed.
+By enabling the input and output play/spy scheme accordingly, it is possible to - either test the interfaces with up/downstream modules by capturing input data and streaming - output data from the memories.
+Alternatively, playback data injected into the input stage of - 232 L1Topo will allow to exercise the algorithms, with algorithm results captured in the output - spy memories for subsequent readout and analysis. - In addition to the above facility, numerous flags describing the status of L1Topo can be read - via the IPbus control.
 Access points are also provided for signal monitoring, boundary - scanning and the use of proprietary FPGA tools such as ChipScope and IBERT.